BawCOS/Portfolio/README.md

 This is a repository of what I consider interesting notebooks and code.
 Some are jupyter notebooks and others are RMarkdown compiled as pdf files.
 I have also included links to a simple video that was created by adopting and adapting code from the Automatic R Instructor repository from Johns Hopkins.
 I also have a link to a video I created with Camtasia for use in my flipped classroom.
 The following is a summary of the files in this repository:

+Naive Byaes ClassifierI wrote a project on developing a simple naive Bayes classifier.
+Students have to import data, clean it and get it into a useful form, perform basic exploratory analysis and resampling based inference, and finally build the classifier.

 Art Generation with Neural Style Transfer - v2 with my images.ipynb - This file is from the Coursera course on convolutional neural networks https://www.coursera.org/learn/convolutional-neural-networks.
 I completed the code and added some additional code of my own.

 Final Project Notebook 3 Solution.ipynb is a jupyter notebook I created for my course on statistical and machine learning.
 I adopted a notebook from the Edx course from Databricks for my class.
 This notebook is my solution.